gfgg7n9rtw-sketch/Music-Funder/README.md

 - Spotify Web API for music data
 - SoundCloud for design inspiration
-- PostgreSQL and Node.js communities
+- MongoDB and Node.js communities